kuhree/www/src/content/posts/docker-on-macos.md

   # Use these when lazydocker isn't working
   export DOCKER_HOST=ssh://username@remote-machine

-  # Use one of these when you've created a "remote" context
-  # and you aren't worried about lazydocker
+  # Use one of the following when you've created a "remote" context and you aren't worried about lazydocker
   # export DOCKER_CONTEXT=$desired_context
   # docker context use $desired_context